-Students at Penn State Mont Alto participate in planning many of the activities that occur on and off-campus.
+Students at Penn State Mont Alto participate in planning many of the activities that occur on- and off-campus.
 If you are interested in any facet of entertainment, get involved with C.A.M.P.
-(Campus Activities and Multicultural Programming) or any other club that would like to host a program to promote their organization.
+(Campus Activities and Multicultural Programming) or any other club that you would like to host or promote.
 All student activities and cultural events are free of charge, unless otherwise noted.
 To get more information on any campus activity, stop by the Campus Life Office, second floor, 207 Conklin Hall or call Donna Rhodes at 717-749-6057.
-Attend the Club Fair at the beginning of each semester.
+Attend the Involvement Fair at the beginning of each semester.

 Student Activities and Social Events

 The Campus Life Office collaborates with student organizations to produce a wide variety of events designed to enhance the collegiate experience.
 Whether the Cultural Activities and Multicultural Programming Board (CAMP) or another of our many clubs sponsors an event, students can always find an opportunity for involvement.
 Regularly scheduled events include: comedians, bingo nights, Penn State sports viewings, and movie nights that feature the newest movies available for rent.
 You can also join our Leadership Program on campus, attend Campus Symposiums, participate in community service opportunities, health and wellness programs, Commuter Student workshops, and various sessions on personal and campus health and safety.
-Additionally, throughout the year, we sponsor talent shows, diversity celebrations, history performances, dance parties, political drives or debates.
-We offer dances, concerts, hypnotists, live musicians, novelty programs such as the original butt sketch, caricature drawings, photo novelties and much more!
+We offer bingo night, bowling trips, dances, concerts, hypnotists, live musicians, novelty programs such as the original butt sketch, caricature drawings, photo novelties and much more!
 These activities encourage social interaction and involve students in the campus community that also results with more positive relationships while in college.

 The Campus Life Office, in conjunction with Student Affairs, sponsors a wide variety of cultural activities to enhance the out-of-classroom learning experience for all of our students throughout the year.
-Past performances have brought jazz musicians, Native American Heritage Piscataway Indian Nation singers and dancers, Caribbean steel drum music, African story-telling, and Latin music.
+Past performances have brought jazz musicians, Native American Heritage Piscataway Indian Nation singers and dancers, Caribbean steel drum music, African story-telling, Latin music and dancing, German music and much more.
 Community members are also encouraged to bring their families to our programs to share in new experiences.
 We also celebrate and recognize Hispanic Heritage, Native American History, Chinese New Year, Black History, Women's History, National Coming Out Day, and more!
 We promote and encourage recognition and educational development through musical groups, dancers, theatrical performances, speakers, poetry, and delicious theme meals.

-Students, faculty, and staff at Mont Alto come together to keep the traditions alive while working on the following special events that occur every year on our campus, including: Parents and Family Weekend, Fall Fest, the Easter Egg Hunt, the Academic and Leadership Awards Weekend, Spring Fling, and New Student Welcome—all of which are coordinated by the Campus Life Office.
+Students, faculty, and staff at Mont Alto come together to keep the traditions alive while working on the following special events that occur every year on our campus, including: Parents and Family Day, Fall Fest events, the Easter Egg Hunt, the Academic and Leadership Awards Weekend, Spring Fling events, and New Student Welcome—all of which are coordinated by the Campus Life Office.